Myth #10: The Buzz Feels Amazing (The Brain Chemistry Trick)

 ⏱️ 4-minute read

-It’s one of the most powerful hooks that keeps people drinking.
+It’s one of the strongest hooks that keeps us drinking.

-But here’s the problem.
-The buzz isn’t genuine pleasure.
+Here’s the problem: the buzz isn’t genuine pleasure.
 It’s your brain being tricked.

 Your Brain Is Its Own Pharmacy

 Alcohol doesn’t earn those chemicals naturally.
 Instead, it hijacks the system.
 It forces out a rush of feel-good chemicals your body didn’t work for.
-The result is a fake high that comes with a very real cost.
+And the result is a fake high that comes with a very real cost.

 How Alcohol Hijacks Your Brain